-To get a snapshot of our Class of 2014, check out What Do Recent Biology Graduates Do After Graduation?
-One growing trend is the number of graduates who take a gap year or two before applying to graduate or medical school.
+To get a snapshot of our Class of 2019, check out What Do Recent Biological Sciences Graduates Do After Graduation?
+One growing trend among our students and nationally is the number of graduates who do not go directly to graduate or medical school.

-We encourage Biology majors to use the outstanding career planning services available at Cornell located in 3 career Services offices:
+We encourage Biological Sciences majors to use the outstanding career planning services available at Cornell located in 3 career Services offices:

 - College of Agriculture & Life Sciences Career Development – 140 Roberts Hall